-Incidentally, a comparison of all four responses core vs. periphery helps explain why peripheral gold standard countries limited convertibility.
+Incidentally, comparisons between all four core vs. periphery responses help explain why peripheral gold standard countries limited convertibility.
 Core countries raise their discount rate fast and sizeably (although much less than the BoE), bringing in foreign funds quickly given high levels of financial integration between Europe’s main financial centers.
 Adjustment was further helped by private agents who deemed the core countries’ adherence to gold credible and bought domestic currency when it was “cheap”, i.e. depreciated within the gold points (Bordo and McDonald 2005).
 By contrast, lower levels of financial integration and reduced credibility meant that the discount rate was a less sharp weapon for peripheral countries.
 This, in turn, created a reliance on – partial or complete – inconvertibility to make the gold standard work in this set of countries.
-Practice differed between countries (see Bloomfield 1959 and Ford 1989, for a review of gold devices), but immediate and unlimited convertibility remained a characteristic of the peripheral countries until the end of the Classical Gold Standard period (Martin-Acena et al. (2012), Morys (2013, 2014, 2017)).
+Practice differed between countries (see Bloomfield 1959 and Ford 1989, for a review of gold devices), but immediate and unlimited convertibility remained a characteristic of the peripheral countries until the end of the classical gold Standard period (Martin-Acena et al. (2012), Morys (2013, 2014, 2017)).

-It might well be that the benevolent combination documented here was more readily available in the post-1890 environment of a mildly inflationary gold standard (as opposed to the deflationary pressures of the 1870s and 1880s) which coincides with our high-frequency data.
+It might well be that the benevolent combination documented here was more readily available in the post-1890 environment of a mildly inflationary gold standard (as opposed to the deflationary pressures of the 1870s and 1880s) which coincides with our dataset.
 Such a view is consistent with the observation that only then do we see large numbers of peripheral countries joining gold.
 Be this as it may, for the quarter century analyzed here peripheral countries found an institutional adaptation of the gold standard that suited their needs and enabled the countries to make the external constraint more bearable to them (in the same vein Morys 2013).

 [INSERT FIGURE 2]